Home Staging is Here to Stay

 Photography by Kristine Ginsberg/Elite Staging and Redesign

 First impressions are vital in today’s competitive real estate market.
 Motivated sellers are increasingly making use of “home staging” for vacant and even furnished properties.
 Home staging recognizes the crucial difference between the way you live in your home and the way potential buyers see themselves living in their new home.
-Home staging companies that either provide furniture, lighting and décor or work with the homeowners own furniture aim to show a property to the best possible advantage.
+Home staging companies that either provide furniture, lighting, and décor or work with the homeowner’s own furniture aim to show a property to the best possible advantage.
 And that can translate into quicker sales and more satisfaction all around.
+Some homebuyers will want to be hands-on when they look at a new home, so it is important that the electrics all work as well as the water, if not, then calling in a Chattanooga plumbing service, or a service closer to where the home staging is, can get this sorted out in time for potential buyers.

 Anyone who has ever bought or sold a house or an apartment discovers the rudiments of home staging in the advice given by most realtors.
 Besides honing in on the right asking price for your demographic, most sellers are advised to clean and de-clutter and stick to a color-neutral palette.
 Home staging goes beyond these bare minimum requirements to make a property stand out.